 Also refer to Lin Rose’s site (see sidebar) for excellent coverage of these topics, and more.

 Following on from preparing the rear suspension for a trial fit (see link above), the next task was to rebuild the front suspension.
 Yep and I will be taking it all apart again … anyway the explanation of all that is covered in the links above.
-Continue reading Prep for test fit — Front suspension and steering
+Continue reading Prep for test fit — Front suspension

 This post continues the description of the test fit preparations (Ref Prep for Test fit — Rear axle and hubs).